up9inc/tutorials/consul/docker-compose/README.md

 ## Using the apps

 * Consul UI is available at http://localhost:8500
-* Demo app is available at http://localhost:8000
+* Demo application is available at http://localhost:8000

-## Context
+## Architecture
-UP9 uses only Envoy configuration, to subscribe and unsubsribe to traffic events.
+UP9 uses Envoy configuration to subscribe and unsubsribe to traffic events.
 UP9 observes traffic and infer tests, contracts, mocks and observability.

-### Architecture
 A Consul Connect sidecar (with Envoy proxy) is attached to each service and is controlled by the Consul Server.
-Envoy proxies enforce mTLS communication by only authorized clients to enforce secure communicate in the service mesh.
+Envoy proxies enforce mTLS communication by only authorized clients to enforce secure communication in the service mesh.
 ![architecture](assets/architecture.png)

 ### Machine-generated test code